krismanaya/ids/README.md

 # ids #
 Solution to Insight Data Science coding challenge

+## Detailed Challenge Summary ##
+* Use Venmo payments that stream in to build a graph of users and their relationship with one another.
+* Calculate the median degree of a vertex in a graph and update this each time a new Venmo payment appears.
+I calculated the median degree across a 60-second sliding window.

 ## Required python packages ##
 Currently the python scripts in `code` require packages pandas, numpy, json and networkx.
 To install these packages system-wide, invoke
 * `sudo pip install pandas`